jikamens/ansible-usenet-mod-relay/README.md

 The playbook uses the following configuration settings which should be set as desired in your inventory:

-* List your relay host in the "mod-relays" group in your inventory.
+* List your relay host in the "mod\_relays" group in your inventory.

-* If you want to automatically run a daily script to check if your host is listed in any DNS blocklists (as discussed below), also add your relay host to the group "dnsbl-check-hosts" in your inventory.
+* If you want to automatically run a daily script to check if your host is listed in any DNS blocklists (as discussed below), also add your relay host to the group "dnsbl\_check\_hosts" in your inventory.

 * inventory\_hostname -- The playbook uses this standard Ansible to configure various settings on the host, *including changing its host